 The Watchdog time-out Reset during SLEEP or IDLE Mode is a little different from other kinds of reset.
 Most of the conditions remain unchanged except that the Program Counter and the Stack Pointer will be cleared to "0" and the TO flag will be set to "1".
 Refer to the A.C.
-Characteristics for tSST details.
+Characteristics for $t{SST}$ details.

-Note: The $t{SST}$ is 15~16 clock cycles if the system clock source is provided by HIRC.
-The $t{SST}$ is 1024 clock for HXT or LXT.
-The $t{SST}$ is 1~2 clock for LIRC.
+Note: The tSST is 15~16 clock cycles if the system clock source is provided by HIRC.
+The tSST is 1024 clock for HXT.
+The tSST is 1~2 clock for LIRC.